Saybrook University: History

 Eleanor Camp Criswell, along with Rollo May, Clark Moustakas, and James Bugental, founded the Humanistic Psychology Institute at California State University, Sonoma in 1971.
 Author Michael Mayer recalls that the Saybrook name derives from Old Saybrook, Connecticut, where during a conference in 1964 several psychologists, including Rollo May and Carl Rogers, expressed a desire "to create a school that embodied the values of the 'human growth and potential movement' and to educate practitioner-scholars in the methods and philosophies of human-centered psychotherapy".

 Under the leadership of Criswell and philosopher Thomas Louis Hanna, the school began offering graduate courses in humanistic psychology.
 In the 1970s, the school moved to the Burr Mansion in Cow Hollow, San Francisco.
 Later on it was renamed the Saybrook Graduate School and Research Center.

 In 2009, the school was renamed Saybrook University.
 In 2014, Saybrook became affiliated with The Community Solution Education System, a shared-services university system created by The Chicago School, to provide administrative and financial services so that Saybrook could focus on teaching and research.
 The same year, the administrative offices of the school moved from San Francisco to Oakland, California.
 The administrative offices now are located in Pasadena, California.

 Academics

-The university aims to provide "rigorous graduate education that inspires transformational change in individuals, organizations, and communities, toward a just, humane, and sustainable world."
 It offers programs in Psychology and Interdisciplinary Studies (non-clinical), Clinical Psychology, Psychophysiology, Mind-Body Medicine, Leadership and Management, Counseling, Integrative Wellness Coaching, Transformative Social Change, and Integrative and Functional Nutrition.

-The school's president is Nathan Long.
+The school's president is Jeremy Moreland.